JoeRobich/fd-quicklaunch/readme.md

 # QuickLaunch for FlashDevelop 4

 Adds a quick launch box that provides easy access to commands, files, classes, and more.
-Search all providers by default or use a shortcut to search an individual provider. @cmd to search menu items. @doc to search open documents. @type to search types in your project.
+It can be placed in either the menu bar or the tool bar.
+By default it will search all providers.
+You can use a shortcuts to search an individual provider: @cmd to search menu items, @doc to search open documents, or @type to search types in your project.

 ![Screenshot](http://dl.dropbox.com/u/3917850/images/quicklaunch.png)